Course : M35209F/Μ36209P - Text Analytics (MSc Data Science)

 Unit 10: Introduction to speech recognition and dialog systems

-Introduction to automatic speech recognition (ASR) and systems for spoken and written dialogs.
+Introduction to automatic speech recognition (ASR).
 Deep learning encoders of speech segments, wav2vec, HuBERT, encoder-decoder and encoder-only ASR models.
-Dialog system architectures, intent recognition and dialog tracking using neural models, dialog systems based on pretrained LLMs.
+Dialog system architectures, intent recognition and dialog tracking using neural models, dialog systems based on LLMs.

 Bibliography